ZacksMohawk/StreamAMGTest/MessageConsumer/README.md

 # StreamAMG
-## StreamAMGApp
+## MessageConsumer

 ## Overview

-Application for handling creation, editing, retrieval and deletion of metadata JSON objects
+Basic example of a message queue consumer application

 NOTE: No need to install or run this individually - please use the deploy.sh, start.sh and stop.sh scripts in root folder